Parking fines and enforcement

 Your car broke down

-When driving, you are responsible for ensuring that your vehicle is roadworthy and will not break down.
-'Foreseeable' problems such as running out of fuel/water/oil/brake fluid, or problems that have been happening for a while are no excuse and you'll remain liable for the PCN.
+You're responsible for ensuring that your vehicle is roadworthy and will not break down.
+'Foreseeable' problems such as running out of fuel/water/oil/brake fluid, or problems that have been happening for a while are no excuse and you'll remain liable for the penalty charge notice.

-Emergency problems such as flat tyres, collisions etc can at our discretion be accepted as valid reason for cancelling your PCN.
+Emergency problems such as flat tyres, collisions etc can at our discretion be accepted as valid reason for cancelling your penalty charge notice.
 In these cases, please include the following when you write to us:

-- parts invoice where repairs have been carried out by yourself or
+parts invoice where repairs have been carried out by yourself

 You were only parked to drop off or pick up your child from school

-We urge all parents to ensure that they arrive at school early enough to find a permitted parking place.
+You should always ensure you arrive at the school early enough to find a permitted parking place.

-Challenges and evidence can also be submitted by post to: Parking Services, PO Box 538, Barnsley, S70 9BP.
-Challenges or evidence submitted via methods other than online or by post will not be accepted.
+You can also submit a challenge and your evidence by post to: Parking Services, PO Box 538, Barnsley, S70 9BP.
+We won't accept a challenge or evidence submitted via methods other than online or post.

-You'll receive a response to a challenge within 28 days.
+You'll receive a response to your challenge within 28 days.